Vector city skyline silhouette - illustration, Town in orange background, Berlin Germany: By dusica69 - stock.adobe.com

 German is a West Germanic language.
 It derives most of its vocabulary from the Germanic branch of the Indo-European language family.
 A number of words are derived from Latin and Greek, and fewer from French and English.
 Widely spoken languages which are most similar to German include Luxembourgish, Dutch, the Frisian languages, English and the Scandinavian languages (Norwegian, Danish and Swedish).
-German is spoken natively by about 100 million people, making it the most widely spoken native language and one of the 20+ official languages in the European Union and one of the major languages of the world.
+German is spoken natively by about 95 million people(2014 data), making it the most widely spoken native language and one of the 20+ official languages in the European Union and one of the major languages of the world.

 |Department||Germanic Studies Program|